f-madon/Data_Management/README.md

 In this work it was decided to analyze the changes in genres of cinema products from 2019 (pre-pandemic) to 2021 (the pandemic has a minor impact) and to consider factors such as the box office of each year and the Bechdel test score.

-For more information, there is a report in which the context and the work carried out are explained in detail.
+For more information, there is a <a href="https://github.com/emanuelaelli/Data_Management/blob/main/Report.pdf">report</a> in which the context and the work carried out are explained in detail.

 <a name="aboutus"></a>